mmosko/ccnpy/README.md

 ccnpy is a pure python implementation of the CCNx 1.0 protocols (RFC xxxx and RFC yyyy).

+The implementation focuses on the client libraries used to consume or produce content and to organize it in manifests.
+There is no plan to create a python CCNx forwarder.
+Currently, the code only writes packets, in wire format, to files or reads them from files; there are no network operations.

 The primary use of this code, at the moment, is to prototype the FLIC Manifest specification.
 Everything is still in play at the moment and this is not a final specification or implementation yet.